 What is a career gap anyway?

 A career gap is quite simply a period of time spent away from work to pursue other interests.
-It doesn’t have to be for travel; it could be to volunteer, learn a new language or skill, raise children, or even to try a different job.
+It doesn’t have to be for travel; it could be to volunteer, learn a new language or build career skills, raise children, or even to try a different job.

 Taking a career gap does not mean stopping your career progression.
 Rather, it means you are taking a step back from your regular working environment to develop in other ways.